What is "Smart Imaging"?

-Smart imaging benefits from the added performance boost of being fully integrated with the best-in-class premium CDN service.
+Smart Imaging also benefits from the added performance boost of being fully integrated with Adobe’s best-in-class premium CDN service.
 This service finds the optimal internet route between servers, networks, and peering points that has lowest latency, and/or packet loss rate than the default route on the Internet.

-What are the key benefits of smart imaging?
+What are the key benefits of the latest Smart Imaging?

-Smart imaging provides better image delivery performance by automatically optimizing image file size based on user characteristics.
-Because images constitute a majority of a page's load time, the performance improvement can have a profound impact on business KPIs such as higher conversion, time spent on site, lower site bounce rate, and so on.
-Adobe compared performance of default image delivery versus smart imaging across different file formats, browsers, and quality (QLT) settings.
-Overall, you can expect 22-47% performance improvement depending on your existing image preset settings and specific end user characteristics.
+Because images constitute a majority of a page's load time, the performance improvement can have a profound impact on business KPIs such as higher conversion, time spent on site, and lower site bounce rate.

 Are there any licensing costs associated with smart imaging?

-No. Smart imaging is included with your existing license of either Dynamic Media Classic (Scene7) or Dynamic Media.
-There are no additional costs to take advantage of this new feature.
+No. Smart Imaging is included with your existing license of either Dynamic Media Classic (Scene7) or AEM Dynamic Media (On Prem, AMS, and AEM as a Cloud Service).

 How does smart imaging work?

-- Automatically convert to lossless WebP for browsers that support WebP format, such as Chrome, Android, and Opera.
+- Automatically convert to WebP for browsers such as Chrome, Firefox, Microsoft Edge, Android, and Opera.

-- Automatically convert to lossless JPEGXR for browsers that support JPEGXR format, such as Internet Explorer 9+.
+- Automatically convert to JPEG2000 for browsers such as Safari.

-- Automatically convert to lossless JPEG2000 for browsers that support JPEG2000 format, such as Safari.
+- Automatically convert to JPEG for browsers such as Internet Explorer 9+.

-- For browsers that do not support those formats, the originally requested image format is served.
+- For browsers that do not support these formats, the originally requested image format is served.

 What image formats are supported?

-Smart imaging works with your existing image presets and observes virtually all your image settings such as size, quality, sharpening, and so on.
-What will change is the image format and the quality settings as per request.
+Smart Imaging works with your existing “image presets” and observes all of your image settings with the exception of quality (qlt) and format (fmt) if the requested file format is JPEG or PNG.
 For format conversion, we maintain full visual fidelity as defined by your image preset settings, but at a smaller file size.
+If original image size is smaller than what Smart Imaging produces, then the original image is served.

-No. Smart imaging works seamlessly with your existing image URLs and image presets.
-In addition, smart imaging does not require you to add any code on your website to detect different user characteristics (browser, bandwidth, device, and so on).
-All of this is handled automatically by Adobe.
+Smart Imaging works seamlessly with your existing image URLs and image presets.
+In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
+All of this is handled automatically.

-Does smart imaging working with HTTPS?
+Does Smart Mmaging working with HTTPS?
 How about HTTP/2?

 Am I eligible to use smart imaging?